GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 expect(error).toBeInTheDocument();
 ```

-In the example above we should have 2 alerts in the DOM one is a warning message with always the same text and the other one is the linkedin validation error for a invalid URL.
+In the example above we should have 2 alerts in the DOM: one is a warning message with always the same text and the other one is the linkedin validation error for an invalid URL.
-We could also have another validation error message when the linkedin field is empty, which we should check for in another test.
+We could also have another validation error message when the linkedin field is empty, which we should account for in another test.

 To test the form submit we should use `toHaveBeenCalledWith` with the values we filled the inputs with.